basic-1/basic-1/docs/reference.md

 `DIM <var_decl1>[, <var_decl2>, ... <var_declN>]`
 `ERASE <var_name1>[, <var_name2>, ... <var_nameM>]`

-`<subs1_lower>`, `<subs1_upper>`, `<subs2_lower>`, `<subs2_upper>` must be numeric expressions responsible to variable subscripts.
-If a lower subscript is omitted it is taken equal to zero.
-The default lower subscript value can be changed with `OPTION BASE` statement.
+`<subs1_lower>`, `<subs1_upper>`, `<subs2_lower>`, `<subs2_upper>` must be numeric expressions responsible to lower and upper boundaries of variable subscripts.
+If a lower boundary of subscript is omitted it is taken equal to zero.
+The default value of lower boundary of subscripts can be changed with `OPTION BASE` statement.
 Now BASIC1 interpreter supports only one- and two-dimensional subscripted variables (arrays).
 Optional variable type `<var_type>` must be one of the types described in the **Data types** chapter above.
 The type must correspond to the variable's data type specifier if it is present.
 If both data type specifier and data type name are omitted the statement creates variable of default numeric type (`SINGLE`).

 **Examples:**
 `DIM I%, I AS INT` 'declare two integer variables